elephantscale/es-training-new/cassandra/slides/NoSQL.md

  * **I**solation

-     - Multiple transactions can execute in parallel, but they won’t interfere with each other
+     - Multiple transactions can execute in parallel, but they won't interfere with each other

  * **D**urability